Green-Software-Foundation/if/README.md

 > Find out more about CarbonHack 2024 on the [CarbonHack website](https://grnsft.org/hack/github).
 Check out the [FAQ on GitHub](https://grnsft.org/hack/faq).
 >
 > Registration opens 15th January!
+>
+> **PLEASE NOTE** hackathon projects are not supposed to be raised as pull requests to this rpeository!
+Please keep your hackathon plugins in your own repositories and submit links instead of raising PRs!
 ----------------------------

 # Impact Framework